 This post may contain affiliate links.
 We may earn money or products from the companies mentioned in this post at no cost to you.
 Thanks for helping to support our blog.

 We’ve been doing a little spruce up in our upstairs bedroom.
 We had a headboard for years that Mike has built but were feeling like it was time for a change.
 We wanted to update an older piece to make it more modern.
 It took a little bit of scouring at our local used furniture stores to come up with some that would work.
 Finding a queen headboard was harder than we originally thought.
 We found this headboard at out new favorite furniture thrift shop for $40.
 It was definitely feeling very dated but it was solid and had lots of potential.
+We decided to go with a farmhouse style makeover using paint to update this headboard.

 After the paint was dry, Mike lightly distressed it with fine grade sandpaper.
 He focused on the edges to give it a naturally worn look.
 Next, he wiped the piece down with a soft cloth to remove all the dust.
 To finish it off and seal in the chalk paint he went over the entire piece with Annie Sloane clear wax and then buffed it with a soft cloth.